Chapter 11 BWV 101 Nimm von uns, Herr, du treuer Gott

 Question bars 9-11

 Flames bars 11-17

 Flames bar 59-end

-As we approach the fifth movement we should, perhaps, spend a moment defending Bach against Schweitzer's waspish attack.
-As in the third movement, the division of lines into chorale phrases (virtually unadorned and always accompanied by the skittish ritornello figure) and ′free′ recitative passages are neither arbitrary nor lacking in artistic judgment.
+As we approach the fifth movement we should, perhaps, spend a moment defending Bach against Schweitzer’s waspish attack.
+As in the third movement, the division of lines into a) chorale phrases (virtually unadorned and always accompanied by the skittish ritornello figure) and b) ′free′ recitative passages, are neither arbitrary nor lacking in artistic judgment.
 The chorale phrases are used to declaim the moral, the recitative in order to insert more colloquial and explanatory comment.
 Thus, from the beginning we hear: